bartificer/programming-by-stealth/docs/_tidbits/tidbit13.md

 ### Random Considerations

 Before I wrote one character of PowerShell, I spent a little time thinking about getting some really high-quality random numbers for this exercise.
-Since this entire exercise is about testing probabilities, we really don't want low-quality random numbers invalidating our results! **BART: What does high or low quality random numbers mean?
-Do you mean more or less random?**
+Since this entire exercise is about testing probabilities, we really do need **actually random random numbers**, numbers that just look random but still have patterns in them would completely throw off our results!

 I started by checking on the current state of [Random.Org's free web API](https://www.random.org/clients/http/).